eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 5. EUDI Wallet User selects the option to share the attributes.
 6. EUDI Wallet authenticates to share data (quick PIN).
 7. User authorization is accepted - a corresponding message is displayed to the  EUDI Wallet User.

+## How to build - Quick start guide

+[This document](wiki/how_to_build.md) describes how you can build the application and deploy the issuing and verification services locally.

 ## Application configuration